 It is a daily battle to reclaim your “personal power” because internal and external forces resist our intent.
 The internal obstacles are our inner critic, habitual and addictive behaviors.
 The external foes are the propaganda machines of cultural folklore.
 The primary source of this negative programming comes from organized religion.

 To overcome these enemies, we must learn how to train, strengthen and focus our motivation.
 The first step in this process is identifying the basis of this energy.
-We can look at our own experience for clues as to the source we typically use.
+We can look at our own experiences for clues about the source we typically use.

 The Source of Your Personal Power